KlautNet/Rucksackproblem/README.md

 # Rucksackproblem

-## Source code for a greedy algorithm
+Source code for a greedy and bruteforce algorithm